ansible-collections/community.windows/docs/community.windows.win_dns_zone_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Specifies a length of time, in seconds, that a DNS server waits for a master server to resolve a query.</div>
+                                            <div>Specifies a length of time, in seconds, that a DNS server waits for a remote DNS server to resolve a query.</div>
                                             <div>Accepts integer values between 0 and 15.</div>
                                             <div>If the provided value is not valid, it will be omitted and a warning will be issued.</div>
                                                         </td>